 My son held the can up to my nose.
 He needed a little assistance but I helped him find the spray button and told him to push it so he could see what happened.
 I made sure to laugh out loud as soon as he pushed the spray button.
 I didn’t want to scare him.
 I made it seem like it felt really good, tickled even.

-The whole point was to indicate to my son that this can of saline was meant to put in your nose and that it wasn’t a scary or bad thing.
+The whole point was to help my son understand that this can of saline was meant to put in your nose and that it wasn’t a scary or bad thing.
 It made it a lot easier to say, “Okay now your turn” with less hesitation on his part.

 Until your baby or toddler can blow their own nose, this works by helping push the mucus out.
 I really like the Arm & Hammer brand because its easy to use and very effective.
 You are meant to use the bulb syringe as well, to remove the gunk.
 Although my son was willing to use the saline mist spray in his nose, the bulb syringe was a different story.
 He was not willing to let me put it in his nose and suck out the excess mucus.